EmilyMB/la-joya/README.md

 This app currently can be used in Chrome 3.1 and above.
 The limiting factors are getUserMedia and web worker FormData.

+### Privacy policy

+Sign in with Facebook is required in order to be able to block bad behavior.
+Your name, email, and profile image URL are saved in the database.
+They will not be shared or distributed.